What Do Contractors Do?

 What Does a General Contractor Do?

 Licensed general contractors take additional responsibility for the worksite, including providing workers with compensation and liability insurance.
-Contractors also:
+General contractors also:

 • Act as the central communication point for the parties involved